Emotional Intelligence

 Key Takeaways

-- It comprises self-awareness, self-management as well as social awareness and managing relationships.
+• It comprises self-awareness, self-management social awareness, managing relationships.

 Additional Information